St. George Utah Temple 1877

 • A New Brides Room.

-• The baptismal font and oxen were reconditioned and its interior is being lined with stainless steel.
+• The baptismal font and oxen were reconditioned and its interior lined with stainless steel.

 • New electrical system.